Welcome to this moose site and to the Kostroma (Sumarokovo) moose farm!

 – On the other hand, a free ranging domestic moose can leave the farm if he or she wants to.
 Some of them migrated up to two hundred kilometers away and lived there as wild ones.
 Those who left on the farm, don't need to thrill and be afraid of stalking hunters.
 36000 hectares of reserved area are guarded by gamekeepers from poaching, and no hunting is permitted on the area.
 Adult moose have few natural enemies.
 Only gnats disturb in the summertime, but the farm offers moose very good «dark» shelters.
 The farm has vets, and the calves survival rate is higher than in the natural conditions.
 Lifespan of domestic moose is up to 18-20 years which is hardly achievable in the nature.
 Moose here don't suffer from winter shortage of food: aspen bark and branches are available at the woodcut.
 Every day every moose gets a bucket or two of oatmeal.
 The farm joke is: our moose sold themselves for a bucket of oatmeal.
 See further details on this site.

 This Internet site is made and supported by Alexander Minaev, a senior scientific researcher working in the A.N.Severtzov Institute of Ecology and Evolution, Russian Academy of Sciences, Moscow, Russian Federation.
-All photographs are taken by me except where otherwise expressly indicated.
+This site is not commercial, mercantile, business.
+It has no profits.
+All photographs are taken by me except some expressly indicated.
+My photographs are distributed freely.
+You may copy them on your disk and use in any way except hunting propaganda.
+If you don't like your face on a photo, please, write to me at firstname.lastname@example.org -- and I'll remove that photograph.

 Please excuse me for poor English: English is not my native language.